 Disclosure: This post contains affiliate links and as an affiliate of Bookshop.org, I will earn a small commission at no additional cost to you if you click through and make a purchase.

-The Magus is the best piece to learn about freedom and responsibility related to it.
+The Magus is the best piece to learn about freedom and the responsibility related to it.
 Best quote: “The better you understand freedom, the less you possess it.”
 The Magus is not an easy book to read.
-In fact, it rather belongs to elite literature than to popular literature.
+In fact, it rather belongs to elite literature than to popular literature, yet for me it is the best book of all time which is why it is my number one on the list.

 A Farewell to Arms is the piece that changed my mindset the most.
 Besides being mind-blowing, it is also a very well-written novel.
 A Farewell to Arms completely changed my perception of war and made me understand why the generation Ernest Hemingway belonged to was known as the Lost Generation.
 All in all, A Farewell to Arms is a powerful masterpiece.

-Similar in some way to Wuthering Heights, Jane Eyre written by one of Emily Brontë’s sisters, Charlotte Brontë, unlike Wuthering Heights, depicts a healthy relationship and true love.
+Similar in some way to Wuthering Heights, Jane Eyre, written by one of Emily Brontë’s sisters, Charlotte Brontë, unlike Wuthering Heights, depicts a healthy relationship and true love.
 I wish I had read it when I was 16!
+Indeed, it is a very good book to read for a woman of any age.

 A philosophical story about meanness, love, fortitude, tenacity, persistence, honor, selflessness, generosity, wisdom, and true love.
 A story of calculated revenge which proves that revenge makes us blind and it’s definitely not worth dedicating your life to it.